CT man killed in crash on I-91 North in Longmeadow

 State Police noted the driver of the Freightliner tractor trailer was not injured.

-Emergency crews from Enfield, Connecticut, Longmeadow Springfield, also responded to the scene.
+Emergency crews from Enfield, Connecticut, Longmeadow, and Springfield also responded to the scene.

 The crash remains under investigation.
 State Police are not releasing the victim's identity until their family has been notified.